julien-deoux/latex-cv/README.md

 # lemaki-cv
-Clean and elegant CV template from scratch
+Clean and elegant CV template strongly based on friggeri-cv